 Back to Managing Your Triggers articles

-Cold sores, also known as fever blisters, are the small red bumps or blisters that appear around the mouth and lips, but how do you get cold sores?
-What causes fever blisters on the lips?
+Cold sores, also known as fever blisters, are the small red bumps or blisters that appear around the mouth and lips, but what is it that causes a cold sore in the first place?
+Keep reading to learn more about cold sore causes and early symptoms—so you can recognize one at the first sign and act fast.

 What causes cold sores?

-1. Cold sores are caused by the herpes simplex virus strain one (HSV-1).
+- Cold sores are caused by the herpes simplex virus, usually strain one (HSV-1).

-2. In fact, 67% of the world population under age 50 has HSV-1 because it is so contagious.1
+- In fact, an estimated 67% of the world population under age 50 have HSV-1 because it is so contagious.1

-5. Recurrent cold sores are caused by the virus “waking up” and infecting the skin cells around the lips and mouth.
+- Recurrent cold sores are caused by the virus ‘waking up’ and infecting the skin cells around the lips and mouth.

 How do you get cold sores?

 Unfortunately, there are many ways to contract the HSV-1 virus.
-Here is how to get cold sores:
+These include:

 Why do you get cold sores?